triestpa/Atlas-Of-Thrones/attribution.md

 Credit: Textures and Icons from https://www.textures.com/ & https://thenounproject.com/.

+The location summary text is from "A Wiki of Ice and Fire", "Game of Thrones Wiki", and "Westeroscraft Wiki".

 #### Location and Polygon Data is based of GIS files from -

 A Song of Ice and Fire Speculative World Map